czagrzebski/URSimDocker/README.md

 </div>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A docker container for URSim that uses noVNC for GUI interaction.
+Easy to use environment.

 <!-- GETTING STARTED -->